-The Fulbright Teaching Excellence and Achievement Program (TEA) provides outstanding secondary school teachers of English, social studies, math, science, and special education with unique opportunities to develop expertise in their subject areas, enhance their teaching skills and increase their knowledge about the United States.
+The 2019 Fulbright Teaching Excellence and Achievement Program (TEA) provided outstanding secondary school teachers of English, social studies, math, science, and special education with unique opportunities to develop expertise in their subject areas, enhance their teaching skills and increase their knowledge about the United States.

-Teachers come to the United States from all world regions for a six-week academic program at a U.S. university graduate school of education, including intensive training in teaching methodologies, lesson planning, teaching strategies for their home environment, teacher leadership, and the use of instructional technologies.
-The program also includes field experience at a secondary school to engage participants with American teachers and students.
+Teachers came to the United States from all world regions for a six-week academic program at a U.S. university graduate school of education, including intensive training in teaching methodologies, lesson planning, teaching strategies for their home environment, teacher leadership, and the use of instructional technologies.
+The program also included field experiences at a secondary school to engage participants with American teachers and students.

-This will be the ninth year that Appalachian State University has hosted this program.
+This was the ninth year that Appalachian State University hosted this program.

 TEA Fellows bring international education to App State, The Appalachian, 10/3/19